Ship Charter FAQs include:

 How much lead time do I need for a charter?

 The earlier the better!
 Most cruise lines finalize their itineraries about 18 months in advance to begin selling to the public.
 If you want to customize your itinerary or “carve out” a shorter number of nights instead of the longer published cruises, please contact us even earlier.

-Occasionally, last minute charters become available– usually at a good price.
+Occasionally, last-minute charters become available– usually at a good price.
 Because these opportunities are close in and not published, cruise lines alert Landry & Kling so we can offer them to our clients.
-Give Landry & Kling a call or refer to our “Short Cruise Gems” page for new charter and short cruise opportunities.
+Give Landry & Kling a call for new charter and short cruise opportunities.

 Can I customize my ship charter event?